 They happen when people are checking their own scores or when a lender conducts a pre-approval check for an offer.
 A soft credit inquiry is like a quick glance at your credit history.

+Each hard inquiry may lower your score by a few points, and multiple inquiries in a short time might signal financial instability to lenders.
 But, when you’re shopping for rates on a mortgage or car loan, credit scoring models often treat multiple inquiries within a 14- to 45-day window as a single inquiry.

 Soft inquiries, meanwhile, are harmless and do not affect your score.

 Hard inquiries affect your credit score for a relatively short period—typically six months to a year.
 Their impact reduces over time.
+Hard inquiries show up on your credit report for up to two years, after which they are automatically removed.

 If the hard inquiry is legitimate, it will remain on your report for the full two years.
 However, if you have reasons to believe that an inquiry appearing on your report is inaccurate or unauthorized, you have the right to challenge it.